-Articles on historical cooking methods and authentic recipes of interest to students and teachers can be found on this website.
+Articles on historical cooking methods and authentic recipes of interest to students, parents, and teachers can be found on this website.
 The information is helpful for student history projects and when researching topics for classroom essays and formal reports.

 The Navigation Menu at left (below on mobile) lists a variety of vintage recipe pages, many of which feature background notes of a nostalgic or historical nature that you'll find helpful when researching class assignments.